School of Motion teamed up with Puget Systems and Adobe to Develop the Ultimate After Effects Computer.

 From thermal scanners to benchmark laboratories, Puget’s meticulous attention to detail is seen in all their work.
 Matt and Eric at Puget were kind enough to give us an inside look at how the computers are built and tested.

-After an incredible tour we presented our findings from Adobe with Puget.
-As active computer testers, the Puget confirmed everything we learned and helped us spec out the ultimate After Effects computer.
+After an incredible tour, we presented our findings from Adobe with Puget.
+As active computer testers, Puget confirmed everything we learned and helped us spec out the ultimate After Effects computer.
 So over a take-out tray full of Seattle’s world-famous chicken teriyaki, they shared exactly how they planned to build the Ultimate After Effects computer.

-The complete specs can be found below, but we were curious, could this machine beat Bas's score of 971.5?
-After the machine was built we tested out our new system named "Johnny Cache" to see what he was made of.
+The complete specs can be found below, but we were curious: Could this machine beat Bas's score of 971.5?
+After the machine was built, we tested out our new system—named "Johnny Cache"—to see what he was made of.
 We sat at the computer with nervous anticipation.
 Had we come all the way to Seattle just to fall short of our goal?...